Hanapēpē, Hawaii: History

-Hanapēpē was one of the locations visited by the United States Exploring Expedition under Charles Wilkes; the expedition arrived in Hawaii in late September 1840 and spent some time in the islands.
+Hanapēpē was one of the locations visited by the United States Exploring Expedition under Charles Wilkes; the expedition arrived in Hawaii in September 1840 and spent some time in the islands.

-Hanapēpē is one of the few towns on the island that was not created by the sugarcane plantations.
+Hanapēpē is one of the few towns on Kauai that was not created by sugarcane plantations.
 In 1924, an armed labor dispute involving sugar workers occurred, ending in the Hanapepe massacre.

 Geography

-Hanapēpē is located on the southern side of the island of Kauai.
-It is bordered to the east, across the Hanapēpē River and Hanapēpē Bay, by the community of Eleele.
-Hawaii Route 50 passes through the southern part of Hanapepe, leading east 17 mi to Lihue and northwest 6 mi to Waimea.
+Hanapēpē is on the southern side of the island of Kauaʻi.
+It is bordered to the east, across the Hanapēpē River and Hanapēpē Bay, by the community of ʻEleʻele.
+Hawaii Route 50 passes through Hanapepe, leading east 17 mi to Līhuʻe and northwest 6 mi to Waimea.